Patchier/I-Can-Hear-You-Shouting/README.md

 Once you've decided where to install the list and where the downloads go, simply click the green Play arrow, and Wabbajack will take care of the rest. (if you don't have Nexus Premium, be advised that you will need to MANUALLY tell WJ to download the archives, which you will be guided through.)

-## Finalzing your installation and first launch
+## Finalizing your installation and first launch

 Once Wabbajack informs you that your installation is complete, you may close it, and go to your earlier-designated installation location for I Can Hear You Shouting.